SALib/SALib/docs/user_guide/advanced.rst

     P3 0.0 5.0 Group_2
     ...etc.

-Second, as an additional key in the :code:`problem` dictionary:
+Or, as an additional key in the :code:`problem` dictionary:

 .. code:: python